autoplot/documentation/javadoc/org/autoplot/tca/DataSourceTcaSource.md

-# org.autoplot.tca.DataSourceTcaSourceAllow Autoplot DataSources to lookup datasets.
-The filter within the
+# org.autoplot.tca.DataSourceTcaSource

- DataSourceFilter is then applied to the data.
+Allow Autoplot DataSources to lookup datasets.
+The filter within the DataSourceFilter is then applied to the data.

-DataSourceTcaSource( org.autoplot.dom.DataSourceFilter node )
+# DataSourceTcaSource( org.autoplot.dom.DataSourceFilter node )

 ***